-- Send or post discriminatory, harassing, or threatening messages or images. - Use the computer resources for personal gain. - Use or disclose someone else's code or password without authorization. - Copy, pirate, or download software and electronic files without permission. - Violate copyright law. - Engage in unauthorized transactions that may incur cost to the school or initiate unwanted internet services and transmissions. - Send or post messages or material that could damage the church/school or our Lord's reputation. - Participate in the viewing or exchange of pornography or obscene materials. - Send or post messages that defame or slander other individuals. - Engage in cyber bullying. - Send or post chain letters, solicitations, or advertisements not related to school related purposes or activities. - Use the internet for political causes or any sort of gambling. - Jeopardize the security of the school's electronic communications system. - Pass off personal views as representing those of the church/school. - Send anonymous e-mail messages.
+Add any device to the school network that hasn't been approved by the technology departm nent.
+Send or post discriminatory, harassing, or threatening messages or images.
+Use the computer resources for personal gain.
+Use or disclose someone else's code or password without authorization.
+Copy, pirate, or download software and electronic files without permission.
+Violate copyright law.
+Engage in unauthorized transactions that may incur cost to the school or initiate unwanted internet services and transmissions.
+Send or post messages or material that could damage the church/school or our Lord's reputation.
+Participate in the viewing or exchange of pornography or obscene materials.
+Send or post messages that defame or slander other individuals.
+Engage in cyber bullying.
+Send or post chain letters, solicitations, or advertisements not related to school related purposes or activities.
+Use the internet for political causes or any sort of gambling.
+Jeopardize the security of the school's electronic communications system.
+Pass off personal views as representing those of the church/school.
+Send anonymous e-mail messages.
+Student Name: Student Signature: Parent N Name: Parent Signature: Date:

-Student Signature:

-Parent Name: Parent Signature: